ndore444/DataStructures/DoreNHW5/DoreNHW5/Readme.md

 *  Description of the program
 *******************************************************

-The program "matrix" reads integers from a data file, and uses the data to implement two matrices.
-It then outputs the matrices, and computes and outputs the sum and product of the matrices.
+this program reads in a list of words from a file called dictionary.txt and stores them in a stl list of type DictEntry.
+The stored list is then sorted and searched for certain words.
+Specific search words are contained within findwords.txt.
+A output file called revsorted.txt contains a reversed sorted list of the original contents contained in dictionary.txt (the contents of the featured list).

 *******************************************************